chedieck/PassBiaser/README.md

 Repository with example files `words.test` and `dates.test` for usage example: `python passbiaser.py 8 12 -w words.test -d dates.test -c -o temp.txt`

 The script doesn't use the same string with and without mutagen in the same password.
-So, if you have the words `zé` and `maria` with the `-c` mutagen, you may get `Zémaria, zémaria, zéMaria...` but  not `zéZé, mariaMaria`.
+So, for example, if you have the words `zé` and `maria` with the `-c` mutagen, you may get `Zémaria, zémaria, zéMaria...` but  not `zéZé, mariaMaria`.

 This project is for educational purpuses only.
-Use at your own discretion, the contributors should not be held responsible for any illegal activities performed with this software.
+Use at your own discretion and do not attempt to access anything for which you don't have proper authorization.
+The contributors should not be held responsible for any illegal activities performed with this software.